microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenges/Challenge5/README.md

 ## Tips
 1. Request from the coach the student zip file
-1. Use SQL Credential when connecting to the Azure Synapse Analytics database
+1. Use SQL Credential when connecting to the Azure Synapse Analytics SQL Pool
 1. Make sure the ASA service is running in Azure Portal since it might pause based on your settings
 1. Create direct query mode data model first because you can convert direct query mode to imported mode but not vice versa
 1. Use Power BI Perforamance Analyzer to check power bi query time and performance